RaspAP/raspap-docs/docs/net-devices.md

 ![image](https://user-images.githubusercontent.com/33725910/115954368-ec63c580-a4f0-11eb-8f4b-3a8830ee1d35.png){: style="width:450px"}

+!!! note "Note"
-> :information_source: **Note:** The names of modems cannot be changed.
+    The names of modems cannot be changed.
 The reason is that the device name `ppp0` is directly coupled with the required system services.

 ### What if my modem device doesn't appear?
 In this case your connected modem device is not recognized by the OS, or it has not been switched into modem mode by [usb_modeswitch](https://www.draisberghof.de/usb_modeswitch/).